drakkar91.com presents... Asbury Park "Then & Now"

 2006 (Top of Page)

-As of August 2006, it is virtually the only thriving business near the boardwalk section.
+As of August 2006, The Empress is virtually the only thriving business near the boardwalk section.
 Many other clubs and bars open in the vicinity.
 The boardwalk remains relatively void of business, a few vendors do operate.
 The boards of the once famous boardwalk are replaced, new sand is added, and sections of the ocean side beach are opened between the old, closed (still) decaying Casino building and the open Convention Hall.

 On Cookman Avenue in the downtown section, one of the first areas to see new life, the Antique Emporium and several art shops, and restaurants operate.
 Indeed this is the best section of town, but has a long way to go.
 The once vacant Steinbach building continues to be renovated.